adamhooper/slimerjs/docs/api/require.rst

 require.extensions
 ------------------

-SlimerJS supports natively Javascript files, Coffee-Script files and JSON files, with the require function.
+SlimerJS supports natively Javascript files and JSON files, with the require function.

 If you want to support scripts written in an other language (that can be compiled into